SeaDve/Delineate/README.md

 ## 💝 Acknowledgment

-I would like to thank the [contributors](https://github.com/SeaDve/dagger/graphs/contributors) and [translators](https://hosted.weblate.org/engage/kooha/) of the project for helping Dagger to grow and improve.

-I would also like to acknowledge the open-source software projects, libraries, and APIs that were used in developing this app, such as GStreamer, GTK, LibAdwaita, `d3-graphviz`, etc., for making Dagger possible.
+I would like to express my gratitude to the open-source software projects, libraries, and APIs that were used in developing this app, such as GStreamer, GTK, LibAdwaita, `d3-graphviz`, etc., for making Dagger possible.

+I'd also acknowledge GNOME Text Editor as the session and document architecture is heavily inspired by it.

+Finally, I would like to thank the [contributors](https://github.com/SeaDve/dagger/graphs/contributors) and [translators](https://hosted.weblate.org/engage/kooha/) of the project for helping Dagger to grow and improve.